MicrosoftDocs/common-data-model-and-service/common-data-model/insurance-accelerator.md

 ## Additional resources

-- Test Drive the insurance component n [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview) as part of the Financial Services Accelerator [Test Drives require no prerequisite technology or licenses].
+- Test Drive the insurance component on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview) as part of the Financial Services Accelerator [Test Drives require no prerequisite technology or licenses].

 - The Financial Services Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-FinancialServices).